Menu

 • Interest rates: Secured loans have lower rates because they’re less risky for lenders.

-• Repayment terms: Secured loans can last up to 30 years; unsecured loans usually last 5-7 years.
+• Repayment terms: Secured loans can last up to 30 years, while unsecured loans typically last 5-7 years.

 • Approval process: Secured loans might be easier to get, even if your credit is not great.